SamuelSwartzberg/flashcardifying_text_temp/ling.md

 table:name|does|examples
-verdictive|give a judgement
+»⟮verdictive⟯«|give a judgement
-commissive|comitting oneself to a course of action|promising, betting exercitive|exercising power/influence|excommunicating, resigning
+»⟮commissive⟯«|comitting oneself to a course of action|promising, betting »⟮exercitive⟯«|exercising power/influence|excommunicating, resigning
-expositivies|explaining the relationship to larger discourse (lines of reasoning)|postulating, defining behabitives|regulating social relationships|toasting, apologizing
+»⟮expositivies⟯«|manage the flow/structure of discourse|postulating, defining
+»⟮behabitives⟯«|regulating social relationships|toasting, apologizing

 ## lexical items that give rise to certain speech acts

 ### phatic expression

-A phatic expression is a lexical unit devoid of semantic content, but expressing a behabitive pragmatic act.
+»⟮A phatic expression⟯« is ⟮a lexical unit/constituent⟯ ⟮devoid of⟯ ⟮semantic content⟯, but ⟮c-;expressing⟯ ⟮a ＿behabitive＿ ＿pragmatic act＿.⟯

 ### Discourse markers

-An discourse marker is a lexical unit that plays a role in managing the flow and structure of discourse.
-A discourse marker is a different lexical unit which gives up its usual function to convey an expositive pragmatic act.
+»⟮A discourse marker⟯« is a ⟮different⟯ ⟮＿lexical unit＿⟯ which ⟮gives up its usual function⟯ to ⟮convey an ＿expositive＿ ＿pragmatic act＿ (managing the flow/structure of discourse).⟯

 ### backchanneling

-A backchannel is an interjected response while another person is speaking.
+»⟮A backchannel⟯« is ⟮an interjected response⟯ ⟮while another person is speaking.⟯ ⟮＿Backchannels＿⟯ are often ⟮＿phatic expressions＿⟯.
-Backchannel responses are often phatic expressions.
+Examples of ⟮＿backchannels＿⟯ in English are e.g. ⟮"yeah", "uh-huh", "hmm", and "right"⟯.

 Japanese backchannels are called 　相（あい）　槌（づち）.
 　相（あい）　槌（づち） are quite common in japan.

 ### Hedge

-a hedge is a lexical item used to express the verdictive pragmatic act of expressing uncertainty.
+»⟮a hedge⟯« is a lexical item or grammatical feature used to express the verdictive pragmatic act of expressing uncertainty.

 ## specific theories